 (B) One of the following shall be conducted at least once between May 1 and September 30 of each year:

-(i) a linearity test, according to 40 CFR Part 75, Appendix A, Section 3.2, 6.2, and 7.1;
+(i) a linearity test, in accordance with 40 CFR Part 75, Appendix A, Section 3.2, 6.2, and 7.1;

-(ii) a relative accuracy audit, according to 40 CFR Part 60, Appendix F, Section 5 and 6; or
+(ii) a relative accuracy audit, in accordance with 40 CFR Part 60, Appendix F, Section 5 and 6; or

-(iii) a cylinder gas audit according to 40 CFR Part 60, Appendix F, Section 5 and 6; and
+(iii) a cylinder gas audit in accordance with 40 CFR Part 60, Appendix F, Section 5 and 6; and

-(C) A daily calibration drift test shall be conducted according to 40 CFR Part 60, Appendix F, Section 4.0.
+(C) A daily calibration drift test shall be conducted in accordance with 40 CFR Part 60, Appendix F, Section 4.0.

 (g) Averaging time for continuous emissions monitors.
-When compliance with a limitation established for a source subject to the requirements of this Section is determined using a continuous emissions monitoring system, a 24-hour block average as described under Rule .0606 of this Subchapter shall be recorded for each day beginning May 1 through September 30 unless a specific rule requires a different averaging time or procedure.
-A 24-hour block average described in Rule .0606 of this Subchapter shall be used when a continuous emissions monitoring system is used to determine compliance with a short-term pounds-per-million-Btu standard in Rule .1418 of this Section.
+When compliance with a limitation established for a source subject to the requirements of this Section is determined using a continuous emissions monitoring system, a 24-hour block average as described in 15A NCAC 02D .0606 shall be recorded for each day beginning May 1 through September 30 unless a specific rule requires a different averaging time or procedure.
+A 24-hour block average as defined in 15A NCAC 02D .0606 shall be used when a continuous emissions monitoring system is used to determine compliance with a short-term pounds per million Btu standard in 15A NCAC 02D .1418.

 (h) Heat input.
 Heat input shall be determined: